FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 To exit out of viewing a file press q on your keyboard.

 * Q2.
 Does this file look right to you?
-What do you think these N mean?
+What do you think these 'N' mean?

 * Q3.
 Is this supposed to be a DNA sequence or a protein sequence?
 Why?